-- If an employee has a total service of 20 years, 1 month and 25 days, no. of years will be 20 years.
+- If an employee has a total service of 20 years, 1 month and 25 days, then the no. of years will be 20 years.

 - The amount of gratuity cannot exceed Rs.
 20 lakhs.
-If it exceeds that amount, it will come under as ex-gratia.
+If it exceeds then it will come under as ex-gratia.

 Is Gratuity Taxable?

 Yes.
-Gratuity is taxable but only if it exceeds an amount of Rs.
-20 Lakh.
-The taxable amount will be added to the total income under “others” category and tax will be calculated on income tax slab.
+If the Gratuity amount exceeds Rs.
+20 Lakh then it is taxable.
+The taxable amount will be added to the total income under the “others” category.
+So the tax is calculated based on the income tax slab rate.

 For e.g., If a person gets the gratuity of Rs.
 15,25,742, then this amount is not taxable.